 147 Visit the World’s largest Disney store

-The World of Disney at Disney Springs is the World’s largest Disney Store and has just had a massive upgrade.
-You can almost every Disney item you could ever need inside the store.
+The World of Disney at Disney Springs is the World’s largest Disney Store.
+You can find almost every Disney item you could ever need inside the store.
 Accept for one…….

 148 It is almost impossible to buy a birthday card inside Walt Disney World

-Mrs Modernlifeisgood has never really forgiven me, but you would expect buying a birthday card would be easy!
-However, there are very few locations that sell cards of any kind and that includes amazingly The World of Disney.
+Mrs. Modernlifeisgood has never really forgiven me, but you would expect buying a birthday card would be easy!

 149 Bring your own food and drinks

-You are able to bring your own snacks and drinks inside the park.
+You can bring your own snacks and drinks inside the park.
 However, no glass or alcohol is allowed.

 151 You can bring your dog to some Walt Disney World Resorts

-I have no idea why you would want to, but you can bring your dog to 4 resorts.
-Art of Animation, Port Orleans – Riverside, Yacht Club and The Cabins at Fort Wilderness allow up to 2 dogs in select resorts.
+I have no idea why you want to, but you can bring your dog to 4 resorts.
+Art of Animation, Port Orleans – Riverside, Yacht Club, and The Cabins at Fort Wilderness allow up to 2 dogs in select resorts.

-Dogs however are not allowed in the parks and there are various rules and regulations.
+Dogs, however, are not allowed in the parks.
 Contact Disney for further information.

 152 Service dogs are allowed

-The majority of service dogs are allowed inside parks and can even ride with you on some attractions at Walt Disney World.
+Most service dogs are allowed inside parks and can even ride with you on some attractions.

 153 Can we share tickets?